Syfy Insider Exclusive

 By Josh Weiss

-In the late 1990s, just when everyone thought the slasher genre was dead and buried, screenwriter Kevin Williamson swooped in and saved the day with a pair of back-to-back hits: 1996's Scream and 1997's I Know What You Did Last Summer (based on the 1973 novel of the same name by Lois Duncan, the latter is now streaming on Peacock).
+In the late 1990s, just when everyone thought the slasher genre was dead and buried, screenwriter Kevin Williamson swooped in and saved the day with a pair of back-to-back hits: 1996's Scream and 1997's I Know What You Did Last Summer (the latter is currently streaming on Peacock).

-As we all know, the meta antics of Ghostface successfully launched an entire franchise that continues to this day (a seventh installment is currently in the works from Happy Death Day alum Christopher Landon).
+As we all know, the meta antics of Ghostface successfully launched an entire franchise that continues to this day.
 But what happened to Williamson's second slasher triumph?
 Why did the I Know What You Did Last Summer series peter out after a single sequel?

 I Know What You Did Last Summer director thinks 1998 sequel "killed the franchise"